smartstore/SmartStoreNET/README.md

 ## Project Status

-Smartstore.NET V3.2.0 has been released on 10 May, 2019.
+Smartstore.NET V4.0.0 has been released on 25 June, 2020.
 The highlights are:

-* (NEW) **Page Builder**: Create fascinating content that will boost your sales.
-No coding is required thanks to a powerful WYSIWYG editor which utilizes the revolutionary *CSS Grid* system (commercial plugin)
-* (NEW) **Menu Builder**: Visual manager for all sorts of menus.
-Change existing menus or create your own and place them anywhere you want.
-* (Perf) **Faster MegaSearch** thanks to Lucene.NET 4.8
-* (Perf) **Huge performance increase** in discount resolution and calculation.
+* **Media Manager**: Powerful and lightning-fast explorer/manager for media files (commercial plugin exclusively bundled with Pro Edition)
+* **Rule Builder**: Powerful rule system for visual business rule creation
+  * Dozens of predefined rules out-of-the-box
+  * Supports logical operators (AND/OR) and unlimited grouping/nesting
+  * Cart rules: can be applied to discounts, shipping and payment methods
+  * Customer rules: used to auto-assign customers to customer groups for 1-to-1 content targeting
+  * Product rules: used to auto-assign products to categories based on filter definitions (e.g. price, brand, color, stock etc.)
+* **New permission (ACL) system**: Granular tree-based permission management based on customer groups.
+Supports inheritance to allow or deny entire permission ranges
+* **Personalized product recommendations**: Replaces homepage products dynamically with personalized product recommendations based on customer interests. (commercial plugin)
+* **Geo Blocker**: Restricts shop access based on visitor country or IP address ranges (commercial plugin)
+* **Dashboard with charts**: New dashboard widgets display key data like orders, customers, bestsellers etc. in nice graphical charts.

 ## Try it online

-We have set up a live online demo for you so you are able to test Smartstore.NET without local installation.
+We have set up a live online demo for you so you are able to test Smartstore without local installation.
 Get a first impression and test all available features in the front- and in the backend.
 Please keep in mind that the backend demo is shared and other testers can modify data at the same time.

 * [**Frontend**](http://frontend.smartstore.net/en) (User: demo, PWD: 1234)
 * [**Backend**](http://backend.smartstore.net/en/login) (User: demo, PWD: 1234)